bartimus-primed/container_course/content/_index.md

 ```
 ls
 ```
-4. Exit and rerun the command from exercise 3.
-Does the file you created still exist?
+4. Exit and rerun the command from Exercise 3.
+- Does the file you created still exist?

 ---
 ### Exercise 5: Creating a volume